SodaVolcano/RES-CHHiP-Trial-UQ/README.md

 Yummy.

-A function can by "curried" if it's decorated by `@curry`.
+A function can by "curried" if it's decorated with `@curry`.
 A "curried" function can be called with *only some of the required arguments* (i.e. partially initialised).
 This is a **new function** that can be called with the remaining arguments.

 ```python
 from uncertainty.utils import curry  # wrapper around toolz.curry